griffith-data-analytics/3803ict-workshops/README.md

-# 3803ict-workshops - This is a demo repository of the course
+# 3803ict-workshops - This is a template repository of the course for student submissions

+Please fill in your contact below.

 Full Name: